7PiNz/Awus036ach_Driver_Setup/README.md

 ## Introduction

-This script is designed to guide you through the process of installing the driver for your AWUS036ach wireless adapter on openSUSE Tumbleweed, Kali Linux, Ubuntu, Chromebook.
+This script is designed to guide you through the process of installing the driver for your AWUS036ach wireless adapter on openSUSE Tumbleweed, Kali Linux, Ubuntu.
 It automates the installation steps, making it easier for users to set up their wireless adapter.

 ## Prerequisites